 Bill Jenkins: There have been student representatives on the General Education Committee.
-Students have had spotty attendance.
-This particular motion was not brought before the committee.
-Student Government did not invite me to speak on the issue before the Student Government vote on the resolution.
-I am not opposed to their bringing this forward, but I would like for us to wait until June to discuss the matter.
-We need to look at the motions relative to the whole general education package.
+Students have had oporty attendance.
+This particular motion was not brought before the Student Government (use on the issue before the Student Government vote on the resolution.
+I am not opposed to their bringing this forward, but I would like for us to wait until June to dicease the matter.
+This particular motion was not brought before the Student Government (use on the issue before the Student Government vote on the resolution.
+I am not opposed to their bringing this forward, but I would like for us to wait until June to dicease the matter.

 McCloud: I am puzzled by all of this.
-There was ample opportunity during the discussion last year for this to be brought forward.
+There was ample opportunity during the discussion tast year for this to be brought forward.
 The Senate has a sound deliberative process.
 Waiting until June will not foreclose debate.
 It will simply ensure that the discussion takes place within existing guidelines.
 I call the question.

-Sracic: People are ignorant about politics and government.
+Strucic: People are ignorant about politics and government.
 I was here for the entire discussion about general education.
 At the end, the question was called and the vote was taken very quickly.
 A discussion of what educated students need to know did not take place.
 The process may have been democratic, but it was not deliberative.
-We need to learn from the students here.
-We should meet in three weeks and have an educated discussion.
+We need to learn from the students have an educated discussion.